garrandall/popular-music-data/tracks/how-do-i-say-i-m-sorry-tami-davis.md

 You don't know what it would do me
 If you said "I love you" again

-I know that i have called you, babe
+I know that I have called you, babe
 Tell me can't we start it all over again
 So I can be all the things to you
 That you are to me